kquo/tips/index.md

 </html>

 <br>
-These pages are dedicated to the ideas of [the Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment) and everyone who cherishes the pursuit of reason, science, humanism, and progress.<br>
+These pages are dedicated to the ideas of [the Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment) and anyone who values the pursuit of reason, humanism, and progress.<br>

 <br>
-For feedback and/or suggestions write to <7fqdora6@duck.com>
+<7fqdora6@duck.com>